Jakub3628800/pre-commit-starter/docs/installation.md

 ### Integration with Existing Workflows

-If you already have a `.pre-commit-config.yaml` file:
+If you already have a `.pre-commit-config.yaml` file, the tool will:

-- Use `--force` to overwrite it completely
-- Or manually merge the generated hooks with your existing configuration
+- Detect the existing configuration

-## Performance Tips

-- The tool caches detection results for faster subsequent runs
-- Use `--path` to limit scanning to specific directories
-- Large repositories may take longer to scan initially
+- Ask if you want to overwrite it
+- Provide guidance on merging configurations

 ## Getting Help